Hospitalism: Causes

 The most investigated causes which have been observed are those from infants and children in hospitals or nursery homes.
 The main cause of hospitalism in children and infants is the separation of the child from the mother.
 They experience a massive desperation and distress due to the isolation from their mother.
 An example is children or infants in a nursery home when they are only held in cribs, depriving them of the opportunity to interact with their environment and other people.
 This deprivation might happen since the nurse has to take care of multiple children at once.
-A lot of causes, as well as assumptions of causes, still have to get scientifically proved and investigated.
+Many alleged cause are yet to be scientifically investigated.

 Symptoms

 Symptoms of hospitalism are numerous.
 Symptoms are largely observable in behaviour, but a patient's psychological or physical impairments are largely driven by the cause of their condition, and as such not all patients experience the same suite of problems.
 Physical impairments include physical underdevelopment, reduced motor speed, and increased risk of rapid-onset muscle atrophy.
 Patients commonly suffer from maladaptive or disruptive eating behaviour, which results in a general decrease in stamina.
 This has been linked to malnutrition, extreme weight loss, and food addiction.
 Patients tend to have a strong predisposition to marasmus, which increases mental and physical fragility, alongside an impairment of their immune system, leading them to be at higher risk for infections and viral diseases.
 Infants also experience a higher mortality rate.
 The psychological circumstances fit this image.
 Especially in children that stayed in orphanages for a long time and suffer from deprivation syndrome – the sensory withdrawal before adulthood resulting in physical and psychological damages – one can observe a reduction of activities due to a lack of motivation and suppression of feelings.
 Sleeplessness, loss of weight and apathy are additional symptoms of depression that can also play a role.
 Another effect of withdrawal of sensory desires in an early age are personality disorders as for example borderline and attachment and adjustment disorders that are especially seen in behavioral abnormalities.

 These abnormalities can consist of stereotypes – a motor restlessness that results in showing repetitive and consistent motor processes and spoken utterances that do not have any goal or function and occur in absolutely unfitting situations.
 Stereotypic movement might also result in self harm.
 Behavioral abnormalities can also hinder social relations effectively.
 Affected individuals tend to become apathetic and withdrawn.
 Antisocial behavior might manifest as lying or stealing.
 Disrupted social functions related to a lack of socialization and integration can lead to further isolation.
 Hygiene and appearance may also be negatively impacted.